taru-s/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Basic functionalities:

 ### before logging in, a user can:
-- create a user name
+- create a new user name
+  - has to be unique
 - log in by providing an existing username
   - if the username provided does not exist, user is prompted to try again or create a bew one

 ### while logged in, a user can:
+- view the registered fabrics as a list
+  - view the information of a registered fabric
 - register new fabrics to the stash
-- view the registered fabrics
-- edit information of registered fabrics
+- edit the information of registered fabrics
+- log out and return to the login screen

 ### additional functionality: